Sicily Aeolian Island Cruise & Hiking Tour Write a review

 Make your way independently to Catania, which is well connected to the rest of Italy and other European hubs by standard airlines (Alitalia) as well as low-cost carriers (Ryan Air, Easy Jet, etc.).
 Meet the rest of the group at 7 p.m. for drinks followed by dinner in town.
 Overnight Catania.
 Hotel and dinner included.

 We have a 1.5 hour van transfer this morning to Milazzo, where we can have lunch and explore the Baroque city streets before boarding our private “gulet.”
 From here we have a one-hour (or so) motor to Lipari, whose history goes back 6,000 years to Neolithic times when a lively trade in obsidian put the island on the map.
 Rich archaeological remains make this a fascinating place to start our trip.
-We’ll have a short walk through the old town before dinner, plus a visit of the fascinating Archaeological Museum.
+We’ll have a short hike through the old town before dinner, plus a visit of the fascinating Archaeological Museum.
 Return to the gulet for cocktails and then enjoy a fresh seafood dinner on deck or in town.
 Overnight Lipari.
 All meals included.

 After breakfast on board, we cruise around to the other side of the island for a hike along the rugged east coast with sweeping views over the sea.
 Return to the boat for a tasty lunch and then sail around to the crystal waters of the Faraglioni di Lipari for a swim.
 In the late afternoon, cruise (only 30 mins) across the straits to the neighboring island of Vulcano, where we can try a soak in the famous thermal mud baths.
 Vulcano used to strike terror into the hearts of the Greeks and Romans as the legendary forge of the god Vulcanus, whose workshop produced the weapons for Mars, the god of war.
 Now it’s one of the hot-spots of the Italian coast, offering an active volcano, open-air thermal pools which bubble into the Mediterranean, and a beautiful black sand beach.
 Overnight Vulcano.